czokalapik/aos-statshammer/client/public/static/about.md

 ## Import/Export JSON

-Save your crafted units so that you can re-import them later
+Save your crafted units and armies so that you can re-import them later

 ## Export PDF